jackbibby1/SCPA/README.md

     multivariate distribution but no overall enrichment are still interestingly different pathways.

-2. You can compare multiple conditions simultaneously e.g. compare across 3 time points, or across multiple phases of a pseuodotime trajectory.
-This means you can assess pathway activity through multiple stimulation times, or across cell differentiation
+2. SCPA allows for multisample testing, so you can compare multiple conditions simultaneously e.g. compare across 3 time points, or across multiple phases of a [pseuodotime trajectory]().
+This means you can assess pathway activity through multiple stimulation phases, or across cell differentiation

 To see the stats behind SCPA, you can see our paper in JASA [here](https://www.tandfonline.com/doi/full/10.1080/01621459.2020.1791131)